← Back to ResourcesBreed Guides

 How does Calgary weather affect Shih Tzus?

 Significantly.
-Brachycephalic breeds are hit hard at both temperature extremes.
+Brachycephalic breeds struggle at both temperature extremes.

-Hot weather (above 22°C): Shih Tzus cannot pant efficiently due to compressed airway — heat exhaustion happens fast.
-Avoid midday walks May–September.
-Watch for excessive panting, gum colour changes, collapse.
+Hot weather (above 22°C): Shih Tzus cannot pant efficiently due to a compressed airway.
+Heat exhaustion can happen fast.
+Avoid midday walks May through September, including Bow River pathway and Fish Creek Park.
+Watch for excessive panting, gum colour changes, and collapse.

-Cold weather (below 5°C): brachycephalic dogs can't warm air efficiently before it hits the lungs.
-Below -10°C: limit walks to 10–15 minutes, use a winter coat, wipe paws after to remove salt.
+Cold weather (below 5°C): brachycephalic dogs cannot warm air efficiently before it reaches the lungs.
+Below -10°C, limit walks to 10 to 15 minutes, use a winter coat, and wipe paws after to remove sidewalk salt.

 Calgary chinook winds (rapid temperature swings) trigger flare-ups in some allergic Shih Tzus.
-Dry winter air worsens dry eye and skin conditions.
+Dry winter air also worsens dry eye and skin conditions in this breed.

 What should I keep on hand for a Shih Tzu emergency?